 Prior to the COVID-19 pandemic, Metra's recovery ratio mark was set at 52.5%.
 However, in December 2021, Illinois Public Act 102-0678 provided temporary recovery ratio relief to the RTA and its service boards for the RTA fiscal years 2021, 2022 and 2023.
 This Act waived the financial penalty that the state could impose on the RTA system for failing to achieve an actual 50% year-end system-generated revenue recovery ratio.
-The Act provided further relief by allowing the RTA and its service boards to create operating budgets during the 2021-2023 fiscal years that reflect a system-generated revenue recovery ratio recovery ratio requirement was provided through 2025 as part of the State of Illinois FY2024 Budget, approved by the Illinois General Assembly.
+The Act provided further relief by allowing the RTA and its service boards to create operating budgets during the 2021-2023 fiscal years that reflect a system-generated revenue recovery ratio of less than 50%.
+Additional relief from the 50% farebox recovery ratio requirement was provided through 2025 as part of the State of Illinois FY2024 Budget, approved by the Illinois General Assembly.